 When you go to the Magic Kingdom at Christmas you will find a ton of really great photo opts.
 Our favorite are toward the front of the park, right by City Hall where you will find Santa throughout the day.

-There is a countdown to Disney marker, a bench where you can sit with Santa (he isn’t always there), and tons of large holiday decor like Toy Soldiers and the big Christmas tree near the town square.
+There is a countdown to Disney marker, a bench where you can sit with Santa (when he isn’t there), and tons of large holiday decor like Toy Soldiers and the big Christmas tree near the town square.

 Don’t forget to wear your Disney Holiday Christmas Shirts to the park!

 When it comes to popular Christmas photo opts, none quite compare to having a picture taken with the big man himself.

 You can find Santa in Magic Kingdom daily and while the line can be long, if you are looking for a chance to meet Santa at Disney World, you can’t beat this opportunity.

 Make sure that you stay past dark when you visit Magic Kingdom in December!
 While the castle looks normal during the day, it totally transforms at night.